-Once you have completed the online portion of the registration process, you will receive a confirmation e-mail, including information about required next steps.
+Once you have completed the online portion of the registration process, you will receive a confirmation e-mail, including information about required next steps and visiting the school to verify documentation.

 Make sure you have the following documents:

 - Proof of age (birth certificate or passport) - Proof of address (two pieces of identification that show your address) - Proof of immunization (the card that shows a list of needles your child has received) - 1.
 Report online www.toronto.ca/studentvaccines. - 2.
 If unable to report online, parents can provide immunization information to the school and the school will mail a copy to Toronto Public Health.
 Toronto Public Health accepts and translates foreign immunization records. - 3.
 If requesting an exemption, call 416-392-1250. - Verification of date of arrival, if your child was not born in Canada.